estebanmarinv/Pharmacy-Drug-Forecast/README.md

 ![alt text](CreateCSVsDB/DB%20design.png "Database")

 ### Web Site
-#### a) Including the Web Application Framework Django to build the Web Site and permit manages the information and produces reports, the directory Django contains the files to enable the environment.
+#### a) Web Application Framework Django:
+To build the Web Site that permits manage the information and produce reports, the directory Django contains the files to enable the environment.

-#### b) Dash Framework is integrated to Django to create the Dashboards with themes called layouts.
+#### b) Dash Framework:
+Is integrated to Django to create the Dashboards with themes called layouts.
 The graphs are integrated with Plotly python structure code, in the directory dash_apps.

 ### Run Server